Fashion Designers, Beauty Community Speak Out as Industry Stays Mum on Anti-Asian Violence

 “From a purely economic, business standpoint, how could you ignore these terrible things happening to a very valuable consumer segment?” said Ju Rhyu, Hero Cosmetics’ cofounder and CEO.
 “From a human standpoint, I can’t imagine why brands would gloss over or overlook these terrible events that are happening.
 Statistically, they’re on the rise.”

-Rhyu recently read about an incident in which acid was thrown on a group of Japanese citizens in the 17th district of Paris, where she is based.
+Rhyu recently read a news report about an incident in which acid was thrown on a group of Japanese citizens in the 17th district of Paris, where she is based.

 “There are people on social media who are actively advocating for violence against the Asian American community related to COVID-19,” Rhyu said.